 Electrical transformers contain transformer oil as a dielectric medium to maintain the efficiency of the transformer.
 Over time, the oil degrades due to oxidation and the heating and cooling cycle within the transformer.

 Condensation also leads to water contamination of the transformer oil.

 Clean transformer oil is critical to the transformer's peak performance to reduce energy losses and prevent breakdowns.

 The particle contamination of transformer oil due to oxidation is quite limited.
-A 3-phase, “manual clean” centrifuge is sufficient for the purification of transformer oil.
+A 3-phase, “manual clean” centrifuge is sufficient to purify transformer oil.

 The transformer oil centrifuge can separate all the fine particles and moisture from the transformer oil and bring the oil back into reusable condition.

 The disc centrifuge exerts over 7,000 Gs of centrifugal force to separate particles as small as 1 micron from the oil.

 UCO is another term for WVO (Waste Vegetable Oil), Yellow Grease, and similar used edible oils discarded by the food industry.

 Refer to our section on WVO below for more information on using a centrifuge for this application.

 Used oil and waste oil are terms that are often used interchangeably.